zachdexter/BreakoutGame/README.md

 - **Scoring System**: Earn points by breaking bricks.
 - **Stylish Graphics**: Retro-inspired design with custom fonts and animations.

-## Demo
+## Screenshot

 ![Game Screenshot](BreakoutScreenshot.png)

 ## Getting Started

-Follow these instructions to get a copy of the game running on your local machine.
+Follow the [Installation](#installation) instructions to get a copy of the game running on your local machine.
+Or play via [my website](https://zacharydexter.com/breakout/breakout.html).

 ### Prerequisites

-- A modern web browser (Chrome, Firefox, Safari, Edge).
+- Computer with a modern web browser.
 - Internet connection to load external fonts (or see the [Offline Usage](#offline-usage) section).

+## How To Play

+- **Start the Game:** Click on the **Start Game** button.
+- **Control the Paddle:**
+    - **Mouse:** Move the paddle by moving your mouse horizontally.
+    - **Keyboard:** Use the left and right arrow keys to move the paddle.
+- **Objective:** Bounce the ball using the paddle to break all the bricks.
+- **Lives:** You start with 3 lives.
+Collect extra lives by hitting heart pickups.
+Lives are lost when the ball misses the paddle and falls off the bottom of the screen.
+- **Levels:** Clear all bricks to advance to the next level.
+- **Game Over:** Lose all your lives, and the game ends.
+- **Restart:** Click on Restart Game to play again.

 ### Installation